seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/!OldVersions/README/English/USA/A/README.txt

 **Notes**

-> This listing includes `162` out of `428` languages (`37.85%`) of the AI2001 linguistics toolchain, as of 2023, Monday, December 18th.
-It is currently missing `286` languages.
+> This listing includes `162` out of `432` languages (`37.50%`) of the AI2001 linguistics toolchain, as of 2023, Wednesday, December 20th.
+It is currently missing `290` languages.
 I will try to add more daily.
 It is a struggle, as there is no hard concept for programming language families, and my method is getting a bit recursive.

 <!-- When calculating these notes, the entries from today, along with the 1 blue checkmark, keeps throwing me off. !-->